digital-asset/ex-structured-products/README.md

     2. Enter INTXXXABC as bic.
     3. Enter 1234567 as iban.
     4. Click **Submit.**
-12. Go to **Trade Details** and see that the Proposal contract has now been replaced by Trade contract.
-Note the contract #10:1.
+3. Go to **Trade Details** and see that the Proposal contract has now been replaced by Trade contract.
-13. Click on **Include Archived** to show the now archived Proposal contract.
+4. Click on **Include Archived** to show the now archived Proposal contract.
-14. Switch users and log in as **Issuer**.
+5. Switch users and log in as **Issuer**.
-15. Click on **Trade Details.**
+6. Click on **Trade Details.**

     The Proposal contract has now been replaced by the Trade contract.
-Note the contract #10:1 (same as Intermediary).
+The Issuer see the exact same contract as the Intermediary (can be verified by the contract id).

-16. Click on **Include Archived** to show the now archived Proposal contract.
+7. Click on **Include Archived** to show the now archived Proposal contract.

 #### New Trade: Intermediary vs. Client